 Herbology Bites Bruschetta

-Sometimes food may not match up completely with the story, but get creative coming up with fun terms for your food.
+Sometimes food may not match up completely with the story, but get creative and come up with fun terms for your food and use these Harry Potter House Tent Cards.
 This bruschetta became Herbology Bites Bruschetta!

 Other feast food